Civil War at Milan: Boban the first victim in Gazidis' Rangnick revolution | Goal.com

 It's an interesting move from Gazidis, given he sought – successfully – to take away that level of control from Arsene Wenger towards the end of their time together at Arsenal.

-Now he is set to give Rangnick – who has an admittedly excellent track record at developing young talent – free reign at San Siro.
+Now he is set to give Rangnick – who has an admittedly excellent track record at developing young talent – free rein at San Siro.

 Milan has a proud history but he has decided to effectively cut all ties with the past in order to focus on the future.

-Given he had the back of Singer, this was a civil war he was always going to win.
+Given he had the backing of Singer, this was a civil war he was always going to win.

 What he needs now, though, is to ensure that the Rangnick revolution is a success.